a1h2med/Anubis-IDE/README.md

 - Python
 - Pyserial (**Important for detecting ports section**)
 - PYQT5
-## Setup
-- just clone the repo

 ## Run
+- Clone the repo .
-- First be sure you exist in the repo folder after cloning .
+- Be sure you exist in the repo folder after cloning .

 ### Windows
 - py Anubis.py